hsf-training/analysis-essentials/shell/screen.md

 ```

 {% callout "tmux" %}
 `tmux` is another program you can use to keep things running remotely.
-In practice, it is very similar to screen, but it has some minor differences some people prefer (such as a friendly green bar to remind you that you're in a tmux session).
-You can find sytax guides easily online, including guides showing the equivalent commands in tmux and screen, but here's a quick list of equivalent commands to those used in this lesson:
+In practice, it is very similar to screen, but it has some minor
+differences.
+You can find syntax guides easily online, including guides
+showing the equivalent commands in tmux and screen, but here's a quick
+list of equivalent commands to those used in this lesson:
 * `tmux ls` instead of `screen -list`
-* `Ctrl-b d` to detach instead of `Ctrl-a d` (`tmux` in general uses `Ctrl-b` instead of `Ctrl-a`)
+* `Ctrl-b d` to detach instead of `Ctrl-a d` (`tmux` in general uses
+  `Ctrl-b` instead of `Ctrl-a`)
 * `tmux a` or `tmux attach` instead of `screen -rD`
 {% endcallout %}